 While the goal of both strategies may be similar, the process is different.
-Both can be effective methodologies if implemented correctly, and it’s important to understand which method is being used in order to better understand what is going on.
+Both can be effective methodologies if implemented correctly, and it’s important to understand which method is being used in order to better understand what’s going on.

-The two philosophies are used in a myriad of industries including healthcare, automotive, and manufacturing.
+Six Sigma and Kaizen are applied in a myriad of industries including healthcare, automotive and manufacturing.
 Six Sigma is covered as part of the curriculum of the online MBA Healthcare Administration program at Spring Arbor University.
 Kaizen is a technique that you may come across in your chosen field.

 The Six Sigma philosophy began to materialize in the 1920s as a measurement standard, but the Six Sigma process received its name from Motorola engineer Bill Smith in the 1980s.

-How the Six Sigma and Kaizen Strategies Are Used in Business
+How Six Sigma and Kaizen Are Used in Business

 The Benefits of Implementing Six Sigma and Kaizen Strategies in Your Business

-Both the Kaizen and Six Sigma methods for business will decrease overall spending.
-Motorola reports that it has saved a record $17 billion since 2006 while utilizing the Six Sigma approach.
-Many big businesses use the Six Sigma approach, while others utilize the Kaizen method to improve efficiency in the workplace and reduce costs.
+Both the Kaizen and Six Sigma business methods aim to decrease overall spending.
+Many big businesses use the Six Sigma approach, while others use the Kaizen method to improve efficiency in the workplace and reduce costs.

-It helps to remember that Kaizen isn’t as much a set process, but more a system of beliefs that considers the whole picture.
-Kaizen is considered, continuous improvement, and there is rarely a finite end to any new processes established.
+It helps to remember that Kaizen isn’t a set process, but rather a belief system that considers the whole picture.
+Kaizen is regarded as a continuous improvement, and there’s rarely a finite end to any new processes established.
 With Six Sigma, the approach is methodical and driven by statistics.
 The goal is to improve the overall whole by reducing defects.

-Each has a different approach in the business world, but both strategies aim to provide quality, reduce waste and increase profits for the business.
+Each method takes a different approach in the business world, but both strategies aim to deliver quality, reduce waste and increase profits for the business.